Murray Orbuch, MD

 Celiac disease isn’t very common, affecting less than 1% of the population in the United States, but most people with the disease don’t know they have it.
-If you suspect you may be suffering from celiac disease, visit SoHo Gastroenterology: Dr. Murray Orbuch, MD, which has two locations in SoHo, Manhattan.
+If you suspect you may be suffering from celiac disease, visit SoHo Gastroenterology: Dr. Murray Orbuch, MD, with two convenient locations in SoHo and the Financial district, Manhattan.
 Dr. Orbuch can perform a comprehensive evaluation and determine if you have the gastrointestinal condition.
 To schedule a consultation, call either New York City office or request an appointment online today.

 Celiac disease is an autoimmune disease that affects the small intestines.
 When people with celiac disease eat foods that contain gluten, which is protein found in foods made with wheat, rye, and barley, their immune system attacks and damages the gastrointestinal tract.
 Over time, the damage can be so severe that it causes severe malabsorption, multiple nutrient deficiencies, unexplained weight loss, unexplained bone fractures, unexplained anemias, and malnutrition.
 A rare complication of the disease if unidentified and addressed is a lymphoma of the small intestine.